ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

     ### Site Factory

-    The new Site management User Interface is now integrated to Admin UI.
+    The new Site management User Interface is now integrated with Admin UI.
     It enables you to easily create and manage multiple sites from the Back Office without editing the configuration files.

-    For more information on enabling and configuring it, see [Site Factory in developer documentation](../guide/site_factory.md).
+    For more information on:

+    - enabling and configuring, see [Site Factory in developer documentation](../guide/site_factory.md)
-### Field Types

-#### Content query Field Type

-The new [Content query Field Type](../api/field_type_reference.md#content-query-field-type) enables you to configure a content query that will use parameters from a Field definition.

-#### Field Type creation

-You can now use [Generic Field Type](../guide/extending_field_type.md) as a template for your custom Field Types.
+    - using the Site Factory, see [User Guide](https://doc.ezplatform.com/projects/userguide/en/3.0/site_organization/site_factory/)

     ### Scheduling

     #### Schedule calendar

     You can now easily view and perform scheduling actions using the Calendar widget available in the Back Office.
     By default, the widget displays Content items scheduled for future publication, but custom events can be configured as well.
     You can also filter displayed events and toggle through a day, week, and month view.

     #### Manage planned publications with Dashboard

     You can now reschedule or cancel planned future publications right from the Dashboard.

     #### Schedule hiding a Content item

     You can now schedule hiding Content items.
     Using Calendar widget available in the Back Office you can also reschedule or cancel hiding a Content item.

     ### Defining buttons in Online Editor

     You can now reorder and disable buttons in Online Editor using [YAML configuration](../extending/extending_online_editor.md#customizing-buttons).

     ### Workflow improvements

     #### Workflow actions

     You can now configure your workflows to [automatically publish content](../guide/workflow.md#publishing-content-with-workflow).

     You can also create [custom workflow actions](../guide/extending/extending_workflow.md#adding-custom-actions).

     #### Reviewers

     When sending content through a workflow, the user can now select reviewers.
     You can require the user to select reviewers when sending content through the workflow.

     In the configuration, you can also set the workflow to [automatically notify the selected reviewers](../guide/workflow.md#sending-notifications).

     #### Quick review

     A built-in Quick Review offers a quick workflow configuration for your basic needs.

     #### Custom transition color

     You can configure a custom color for each of the transitions defined in the Workflow.

+    ### Universal Discovery Widget

+    The Universal Discovery Widget (UDW) has been re-designed and re-written.
+    New functionalities and changes include:

+    - new configuration
+    - filtered search
+    - resizable column with custom sort order
+    - editing content from UDW

+    For full list of changes, see [Backwards compatibility doc](ez_platform_v3.0_deprecations.md#universal-discovery-widget) and [Configuration](../extending/extending_udw.md#configuration).

+### Field Types

+#### Content query Field Type

+The new [Content query Field Type](../api/field_type_reference.md#content-query-field-type) enables you to configure a Content query that will use parameters from a Field definition.

+#### Field Type creation

+You can now use [Generic Field Type](../guide/extending_field_type.md) as a template for your custom Field Types.

 ### Login and password options